zx85/solar-display-micropython/README.md

 The intention is that it will show the main details on a 1602 display - currently it's configured for a 4 pin GPIO connection.

+Optional extra branch bit has support for ssd1306 for reasons.

 ## Note:
 This currently doesn't work on a WeMos D1mini (and maybe other ESP8266 devices) because of this: